 This addition translates into savings on your home’s energy bill.
 This is due to the vegetation acting as a cover for the roof’s waterproofing membrane.
 This means that the membrane is protected from UV rays and significant fluctuations in temperature.
 As a result, the lifespan of the membrane is at least double that of a conventional roof with an exposed waterproof membrane.

-Installing a green roof can significantly reduce energy costs, and this should be appealing to homeowners who are environmentally-conscious.
-Further, by opening up your roof to the potential for a garden containing fruits, vegetables and edibles plants, yourself and your family can save costs on groceries as well as the time and energy.
+Installing a green roof can significantly reduce energy costs, and this should be appealing to homeowners who are environmentally conscious.
+Further, by opening up your roof to the potential for a garden containing fruits, vegetables and edible plants, you and your family can save costs on groceries as well as time and energy.
 This is especially true for those living in urban areas with a constrained amount of green space.

 The Urban Heat Island effect is seen in many metropolitan cities today; where an urban area tends to be significantly warmer than surrounding areas.
 This effect is mostly attributed to the development of land, meaning more solar radiation is absorbed by buildings.